juliencegarra/OpenMATB/README.md

 ![Coverage](https://img.shields.io/endpoint?url=https://gist.githubusercontent.com/juliencegarra/5d551479385698a23440737307999f72/raw/OpenMATB-cobertura-coverage.json)

 > [!NOTE]
-> **Experimental web version.** OpenMATB can also run in a web browser (Chrome/Chromium), with no installation, thanks to [Pyodide](https://pyodide.org) and pyglet 3.
-Flight joysticks are supported through the browser Gamepad API (press one of the joystick buttons on the start page to detect it).
-It is still experimental: the parallel port and Lab Streaming Layer are not available, and timing relies on the browser clock.
+> **Experimental web version.** OpenMATB can also run in a web browser, with no installation, thanks to Pyodide and pyglet 3.
+Chrome or Edge are recommended: Firefox and Safari also work, but Firefox pauses the page for 0.1 to 1 s every few seconds, which affects timing.
+Joysticks are supported through the browser Gamepad API (press one of the joystick buttons on the start page to detect it).
+Session files are downloaded, or sent to JATOS, DataPipe (OSF) or a WebDAV folder, and can be replayed in the browser.
+It is still incomplete: the parallel port and Lab Streaming Layer are not available, and timing relies on the browser clock.
 > It is developed on the [`pyglet3-pyodide-web`](https://github.com/juliencegarra/OpenMATB/tree/pyglet3-pyodide-web) branch.
-See [Web version](https://github.com/juliencegarra/OpenMATB/blob/pyglet3-pyodide-web/README.md#web-version-browser) in its README to build and host it.
+See [Web version](https://github.com/juliencegarra/OpenMATB/tree/pyglet3-pyodide-web#web-version-browser) in its README to build and host it.

 # OpenMATB: An open-source version of the Multi-Attribute Task Battery (MATB)